Aw, Nuts! Squirrels Ate My Christmas LightsMarch 24, 2015

 Recovering from Lighting Destruction

-If your LEDs have suffered at the teeth of rodents or pets, you may choose to repair them with an LED light repair tool.
+If your LEDS have suffered at the teeth of rodents or pets, you may choose to repair them with an LED light repair tool.
 Or this may be a good time to recycle your old lights (LED or incandescent) and replace or add to your collection.
-We’ll even email you a coupon for 15% your next purchase when you recycle with us!
+We’ll even email you a coupon to use on your next purchase when you recycle with us!